A quick look at the 2022 Nobel Prizes

 WHAT’S NEXT?

-The Nobel Prize announcements continue Wednesday with the chemistry prize, the literature award on Thursday and the Nobel Peace Prize on Friday.
+The Nobel Prize announcements continue with the literature award on Thursday and the Nobel Peace Prize on Friday.
 The final prize announcement comes Monday with the Nobel Memorial Prize in Economic Sciences, which is not an original Nobel Prize but was established by the Swedish central bank in 1968.

 WHAT DO THE WINNERS RECEIVE?